bethgelab/foolbox/README.rst

    :target: https://doi.org/10.21105/joss.02607

 ===============================================================================================================================
-Foolbox Native: Fast adversarial attacks to benchmark the robustness of machine learning models in PyTorch, TensorFlow, and JAX
+Foolbox: Fast adversarial attacks to benchmark the robustness of machine learning models in PyTorch, TensorFlow, and JAX
 ===============================================================================================================================

 `Foolbox <https://foolbox.jonasrauber.de>`_ is a **Python library** that lets you easily run adversarial attacks against machine learning models like deep neural networks.
 It is built on top of EagerPy and works natively with models in `PyTorch <https://pytorch.org>`_, `TensorFlow <https://www.tensorflow.org>`_, and `JAX <https://github.com/google/jax>`_.